abdul-1432/pj-5/README.md

 ---

 Happy coding!
-If you have any questions or need assistance, feel free to reach out.
+Feel free to reach out if you have any questions or need assistance.
 Thank you for using the Side Menu Bar template!